 Why not the others?

-From my perspective is that certain books do not merely provide information, but they rather introduce a way of thinking.
+From my perspective, certain books introduce a way of thinking.

 Once wisdom enters the mind, begins reorganising the way we interpret situations, people, and experiences.